The Structure of Isoperimetric Bubbles on $\mathbb{R}^n$ and $\mathbb{S}^n$: Cells are connected when

 \begin{proof}[Proof of Theorem \ref{thm:intro-spherical-Voronoi-prelim}] Let $\Omega$ be a bounded stationary regular cluster with $\S^0$-symmetry which is spherical perpendicularly to its hyperplane of symmetry, and whose (open) cells have finitely many connected components.
 Let $\underline \Omega$ be the cluster whose cells are the connected components of $\Omega$'s (open) cells modulo their common $\S^0$-symmetry.
 As $\underline \Sigma = \Sigma$, $\underline \Omega$ is still a bounded stationary regular cluster with $\S^0$-symmetry which is spherical perpendicularly to its hyperplane of symmetry, whose (finitely many) cells are all connected modulo their common $\S^0$-symmetry.
 It follows by Theorem \ref{thm:spherical-Voronoi-prelim} that $\underline \Omega$ is a perpendicularly spherical Voronoi cluster.

-In particular, this holds when $\Omega$ is a minimizing cluster with $\S^0$-symmetry, as it is bounded, stationary, stable and regular by the assertions of Section \ref{sec:prelim}, spherical perpendicularly to its hyperplane of symmetry by Theorem \ref{thm:stable-spherical}, and has finitely many connected components by Lemma \ref{lem:finite-CCs}. \end{proof}
+In particular, this holds when $\Omega$ is a minimizing cluster with $\S^0$-symmetry, all of whose cells are non-empty, as it is bounded, stationary, stable and regular by the assertions of Section \ref{sec:prelim}, spherical perpendicularly to its hyperplane of symmetry by Theorem \ref{thm:stable-spherical}, and has finitely many connected components by Lemma \ref{lem:finite-CCs}.
+By removing the empty cells, we may reduce to the case that all cells are non-empty, thereby concluding the proof. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:intro-stable-spherical-Voronoi}] Fix $q \leq n+1$, and let $\Omega$ be a bounded stable regular $q$-cluster with $\S^0$-symmetry so that $\Sigma$ is connected and $M^n \setminus \Sigma$ has finitely many (open) connected components.
 By Theorem \ref{thm:stable-spherical}, it is spherical perpendicularly to its hyperplane of symmetry.
-By Proposition \ref{prop:equatorial}, all of the equatorial cells of $\Omega$ are connected.
-In fact, by Proposition \ref{prop:all-cells-are-equatorial}, when $q \leq n+1$ all cells of $\Omega$ are equatorial, and therefore connected.
+By Propositions \ref{prop:equatorial} and \ref{prop:all-cells-are-equatorial}, all cells of $\Omega$ are equatorial and connected.
 It follows by Theorem \ref{thm:spherical-Voronoi-prelim} that $\Omega$ is a perpendicularly spherical Voronoi cluster.